mjordan/lockssdm/contentdm/README.txt

 3) Click on 'Add Custom Page.'

 4) In the 'Name' field, enter 'lockssdm'.
 Keep 'Show this page on my website' checked but uncheck 'Use website layout and styles'.
-This 'subdirectory' will appear in the URLs created by the plugin.

 5) Click on 'save changes.'
+You will now have a 'lockssdm' subdirectory in your 'custompages' directory on the CONTENTdm server and this subdirectory will appear in the URLs created by the plugin.

 6) Upload the following files from the 'contentdm' directory in the LOCKSSdm plugin zip file:

   index.php
   aus.php